TaTo30/vue-pdf/docs/examples/text_events/text_highlight.md

 # Highlight Event

 ::: warning
-Highlight event payload has too many data to display on screen, open the console instead.
+Highlight event's payload has too many data to display on screen, open the console to see the results.
 :::

 ```vue